tizoc/ocaml-interop/README.md

 To be able to call these from Rust, there are a few things that need to be done:

 - The OCaml runtime has to be initialized.
-If the driving program is a Rust application, it has to be done explicitly by calling `znfe::init_ocaml_runtime`, but if the driving program is an OCaml application, this is not required.
+If the driving program is a Rust application, it has to be done explicitly by doing `let runtime = OCamlRuntime::init()`, but if the driving program is an OCaml application, this is not required.
+When `runtime` goes out of scope it will be dropped and the OCaml runtime cleanup functions will be executed.
 - Functions that were exported from the OCaml side with `Callback.register` have to be declared using the `ocaml!` macro.
 - Blocks of code that call OCaml functions, or allocate OCaml values, must be wrapped by the `ocaml_frame!` macro.
 - Calls to functions that allocate OCaml values must be wrapped by the `ocaml_alloc!` macro.
 These always return a value and cannot signal failure.